Petroleum Activity Tax (PAT): Table of Contents

-All suppliers that will be subject to the PAT as of July 1, 2014 must apply for a license with the Tax Commissioner on or before March 1, 2014.
-Initial licensing will begin in mid-February.
-At that time, a supplier may apply for a license online at business.ohio.gov.
-Additionally, all suppliers are required to renew their licenses each year on or before March 1.
+All suppliers subject to the PAT must apply for a license with the Tax Commissioner on or before March 1, 2014 or within 30 days of becoming subject to the PAT.
+The supplier license application is available online at business.ohio.gov.
+All suppliers are required to renew their licenses each year on or before March 1.

 Suppliers who are not registered for the Ohio Business Gateway will need to set up an account before applying for a license at business.ohio.gov.
 You will need the following information to complete the application: